Girls That Create

 In 1971, U.S. House Representative Bella Abzug presented a bill designating August 26 as Women’s Equality Day.
 The day was chosen to commemorate the certification of the 19th Amendment on August 26, 1920, to the United States Constitution and women winning the right to vote.
 It is important to note that many women of color would have to wait several more decades for their voting rights to be recognized, and Black American women were not guaranteed the right to vote until the Voting Rights Act in 1965.

 Women’s Equality Day is an opportunity to learn and reflect on the women (and men) who fought for the 19th Amendment and voting rights for all Americans.
-Here are 15 books to share with children so they’ll understand these important chapters in U.S. history.
+Here are 15 recommended feminist books for kids, that will help them understand these important chapters in U.S. history.

 This post contains affiliate links via Bookshop, whose mission is to support local, independent bookstores financially.